-The City has 13 web pages related to stormwater covering information on erosion and sedimentation control, riparian vegetation, water quality, illicit discharge, public works standards, and the Total Maximum Daily Load (TMDL) program.
-Some clean-up of the

-City's TMDL related webpages was done in 2020, to consolidate information to 13 webpages versus the 16 webpages from last year.
-The City will be working with a consultant in 2021 to revamp the City's entire website and it is anticipated that more consolidation of information could occur in 2021.
+The City has 23 web pages related to stormwater covering information on erosion and sedimentation control, riparian vegetation, water quality, illicit discharge, public works standards, and the Total Maximum Daily Load (TMDL) program.
+Some clean-ups of the City's TMDL related webpages was done in 2021.
+The City do not have any current plans to revamp the City's website as that will have to be a much larger project in 2022.
+You can find City's TMDL related webpages here: The Green Scene in Newberg | Newberg Oregon

-The City posted on social media via the City of Newberg and Public Works Department Facebook pages 23 times about stormwater activities including the catch basin cleaning, illicit discharge, compost, waste management hazardous materials collections, the drug takeback program, native plant sales, the rate review committee, and volunteer events.
-This number was reduced compared to 2019 due to the need to focus public messaging on both COVID-19 and the Chehalem Mountain-Bald Peak Fire.
+The City posted on social media via the City of Newberg and Public Works Department Facebook pages 14 times about stormwater activities including the catch basin cleaning, illicit discharge, compost, waste management hazardous materials collections, the drug takeback program, native plant sales, the rate review committee, and volunteer events.
+This number was reduced compared to 2020 due to the need to focus public messaging on COVID-19.